A Bachelor's Degree Is Required.

 |Humanities: e.g. Art, Drama, Theatre, Literature, Religion, Music, Foreign Languages, Philosophy||6||10-12|

 |Social Sciences: e.g. Psychology, Sociology, Political Sciences, Economics, History, Anthropology, Government, Ethnic Studies||6||10-12|

 |Heath-Related Science and Mathematics: e.g. Computer Fundamentals/Basics, Medical Terminology, Informatics, Genetics, Mathematics above Calculus I, Biochemistry, Immunology, Cell Biology||6||12-16|

 |Organic Chemistry I & II (Lecture and Laboratory)||8||12-15|

 Anatomy, Physiology, Microbiology, General Chemistry, Organic Chemistry and Physics courses MUST include a laboratory session.

 If you plan to enroll for fall 2017, the latest PCAT we will consider is January 2017.

 A Math Survey Exam and Written Essay during the interview process.

 We do not accept letters of reference from family members or friends.
-At least two professional references are required.
-One should be from a college professor and the second can be from an employer or another professor or academic advisor.
+A minimum of two references are required.
+We require one academic letter (Professor, Advisor, or Dean).
+The second letter should be from an employer, another Professor, or an Academic Advisor.